 Another aspect is kinetic resistance which is shown by moment of inertia of the action.
 This aspect also requires measuring weight of each part and ratios within the system.
 Calculate amount of the moment of inertia by specific way.
-Touch weight can be adjustable by changing parameter of the moment of inertia and gear ratio to make the action heavier or lighter.
-TWM is looking into them and set individually to get the best suitable touch weight for the specific customer.
+Touch weight can be adjustable by changing parameter of the moment of inertia and gear ratios to make the action heavier or lighter.
+TWM is looking into them and set individually to get the best suitable kinetic touch weight for the specific customer.

 Related files are downloadable.
 Please feel free to look through and use them.